Aged Cheese (Parmesan) - Developing

 Last Modified:

-After doing some research, documented in Decide What Simulator to Use, I decided to build my own computer simulator.
+After doing some research, documented in Decide What Computer Simulator to Use, I decided to build my own computer simulator.
 And yes, I am going to do it in Python.

 This page is where I will document how that simulator is built, from its bare bones to the final working engine.
 Having this simulator is a requirement before I can move forward with the thrilling mission of building my own computer.